RobustRoundRobin/RRR/RRR-spec.md

 Ah, maybe not at first but definitely want a path to trying this.

-### Initialisation
+### Initial enrolment

 In 4.1 the paper describes how to securely enrol the initial identities for participants and agree an initial seed.
-Our implementation makes provision for this in extraData but the attestation Quotes (Qi's), and the seed proof π0 are zeroed.
+Our implementation makes provision for this in extraData of the genesis block but the attestation Quotes (Qi's)

    Block0 = (pk1, Q1, pk2, Q2,..., he, seed0, π0, id)

 The pk's are the node public keys for the initial members

+The paper specifies that a Verifiable Randome Function and associated Proof be used.
+In the initial implementation the block minter generates the seed from a source suitable for cryptographic operations.
+The seed proof is set to 0.
+This is sufficient for closed private networks.
+But is not viable for open or semi open networks.

 1. ?
 Can VerifyBranch work at all without a seed proof
-2. ?
-What happens if there are < Ne available endorsers.
-Especially during network establishment where, operationaly, it makes sense to have a small population in the genesis block and have the rest join in an early 'rush'

 ### Enrolment